 I’m telling you that God wants something better.
 He wants us to prosper.
 He wants abundance for us.
 He wants us to live in peace and safety.
 He wants us to enjoy the fulness of life.

-For that to happen, something needs to happen.
+For that to happen, something needs to change.
 Someone needs to rise up to say, “Thus saith the Lord!”

 According to our scripture, you and I have the responsibility to solve the problem.
 Here’s what God says in Isaiah Chapter 58, Verse 12: